-Over the course of the 24-month program, the administrative fellow will rotate through the hospital and ambulatory clinic setting, allowing the fellow to build a portfolio of both operational and project-based work as well as enhance their leadership skills and thinking along the way.
+Over the course of the 24-month program, the administrative fellow will rotate through the hospital, ambulatory clinics, and finance and business development arena, allowing the fellow to build a portfolio of both operational and strategy-based work as well as enhance their leadership skills and thinking along the way.
 Some of the learning opportunities available to the fellow include:

 - Hospital & Outpatient Clinic Operations

 - Business Development & Planning

 To ensure a successful and meaningful experience, each of the fellowship rotations will be supported by a sponsor, supervisor and mentor.

 Executive Sponsor – Serves as Program Sponsor for the administrative fellows, ensures administrative fellows’ participation in skip- level meetings, and engages senior leadership triads in administrative fellowship rotational structure.